 At the venerable age of 80, Japanese ceramist Gyokko is still an active artist whose energy do not seem to fade.
 He manages to keep in artistic vision: offering teapots that are both affordable, artisanal and complex.

 Grown and processed in the region of Uji in Japan, this "shade-tea" is of great finesse.
 Shade structures which block up to 70% of the light are placed over the tea plants two weeks before harvest in order to soften the leaves and increase the chlorophyll concentration.

 Its infusion, vegetal in character, is delicately sweet and velvety.
 Notes of spinach, peas and cashew blend leaving a persistent pleasantly marine aftertaste.

 Our tea advisors also recommend

 Produced by Asami Ito, the only woman producer in Shizuoka, this Kabusecha Surugawase shows an incredible vitamin concentration, like only the richest Japanese teas can offer.
 Dense bright green liquor promises an intense aromatic experience.

-Produced in the traditional style by Mr Sugiyama, one of our passionate artisans, this sencha reveals a refreshing and well-balanced liquor.
+Produced in the traditional style by Mr Sugiyama, one of our passionate artisans, this Sencha reveals a refreshing and well-balanced liquor.
 Its lively and vegetal taste blends with a slight bitterness and pleasant floral notes.
-This vigorous and accessible tea is a good daily companion.